Trusted WordPress tutorials, when you need them most.

 Restoring a WordPress site using this export file allows you to leave out data created by WordPress plugins.

-Here is how you would create a WordPress export file.
+Here is how you will create a WordPress export file.

 If you have a lot of registered users on your website, then you may want to export them too.
 See our guide on how to easily import/export users in WordPress.